flxffy/TAPAssessment/README.md

 ## Instructions for Setting Up Locally

+### IMPORTANT

-Both client and server must be running at the same time.
+- Both client and server must be running at the same time.
+- Start the server and ensure it is connected to the database before starting the client.

 ### Client